howardcheung/howardcheung.github.io/projects.md

 * Cheung, H. and Braun, J. E., (2015), _Development of Fault Models for Hybrid Fault Detection and Diagnostics Algorithm_, NREL/SR-5500-65030.
 Golden, CO: National Renewable Energy Laboratory [[External link for a free copy]](http://www.nrel.gov/docs/fy16osti/65030.pdf)

 #### Uncertainty calculation for thermal system applications
+* Cheung, H. and Wang, S., (2017), Impact of Dynamics on The Accuracies of Different Experimental Data Processing Methods for Steady-state Heat Transfer Rate Measurement, _Journal of Thermal Science and Engineering Applications_, [[DOI link]](http://dx.doi.org/10.1115/1.4037543)

 * Cheung, H., Sarfraz, O. and Bach, C. K., (2017), A method to calculate uncertainty of empirical compressor maps with the consideration of extrapolation effect and choice of training data, _Science and Technology for the Built Environment_, _Accepted_

-* Cheung, H. and Wang, S., (2017), Impact of Dynamics on The Accuracies of Different Experimental Data Processing Methods for Steady-state Heat Transfer Rate Measurement, _Journal of Thermal Science and Engineering Applications_, _Accepted_

 * Cheung, H. and Braun, J. E., (2016), Minimizing data collection for field calibration of steady-state virtual sensors for HVAC equipment, _International Journal of Refrigeration_, 69, 96-105, [[DOI link]](http://dx.doi.org/10.1016/j.ijrefrig.2016.05.007)